JBowers0921/osTicket-Post-Installation-Configuration/README.md

 <img src="https://i.imgur.com/OlZZVaV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-To add Roles, from the Admin Panel, select the Agents tab, then Roles and then click on "+Add New Roles".
+To add Roles: From the Admin Panel, select the Agents tab, then Roles and then click on "+Add New Roles".
 </p>
 <br />